Influence of a mass transfer stability criterion on double white dwarf populations

-In theory, binaries are supposed to experience at least one mass transfer phase to produce close DWDs \citep{webbink1979}. {Many factors may affect mass transfer stability, i.e. the mass ratio of the binary, structures of both components at the onset of mass transfer, mass accretion efficiency, angular momentum loss, etc. For the case of unstable mass transfer, the binary will enter into the common envelope (CE) evolution phase.
-A close binary will be remained if enough energy is produced to eject the CE; otherwise the binary merges.} The classical treatment for the CE evolution is known as standard energy mechanism (or $\alpha-$mechanism), i.e. a part (namely $\alpha$) of orbital energy {released due to orbital shrinkage} is used to eject the CE \citep{webbink1984,livio1988,dekool1990}. {Based on the $\alpha-$mechanism, Han (1998) systematically investigated the formation of DWDs via binary interactions and explained satisfactorily the distributions of masses, mass ratios, orbital periods, and birth rate of the observed DWDs at that time.
+In theory, binaries are expected to experience at least one mass transfer phase in order to produce close DWDs \citep{webbink1979}. {Many factors may affect mass transfer stability, for instance:\ the mass ratio of the binary, structures of both components at the onset of mass transfer, mass accretion efficiency, angular momentum loss, and others.
+For the case of unstable mass transfer, the binary will enter into the common envelope evolution phase.
+A close binary will be remained if enough energy is produced to eject the CE; otherwise the binary merges.} The classical treatment for the CE evolution is known as standard energy mechanism (or $\alpha-$mechanism), namely, it is a part (namely $\alpha$) of the orbital energy {released due to orbital shrinkage} is used to eject the CE \citep{webbink1984,livio1988,dekool1990}. {Based on the $\alpha-$mechanism, Han (1998) systematically investigated the formation of DWDs via binary interactions and explained, to a satisfactory extent, the distributions of masses, mass ratios, orbital periods, and birth rate of the observed DWDs at that time.
 When reconstructing the evolution of double helium WDs, however, \citet{nelemans2000} found that the orbital periods of the progenitors after the first phase of mass transfer cannot be explained by the standard CE ejection, nor the stable conservative mass transfer.
-They then proposed a revised CE ejection mechanism, namely the $\gamma-$mechanism, based on angular momentum balance for the first mass transfer phase to reproduce the observed properties of these DWDs.} Here $\gamma$ is a dimensionless parameter and indicates the specific angular momentum of the envelope related to the average specific angular momentum of the total mass.
+They then proposed a revised CE ejection mechanism, namely, the $\gamma-$mechanism, based on angular momentum balance for the first mass transfer phase to reproduce the observed properties of these DWDs.} Here, $\gamma$ is a dimensionless parameter and indicates the specific angular momentum of the envelope related to the average specific angular momentum of the total mass.